-Children who are most affected by ADHD have behavior problems and emotions that can spill over into their everyday lives.
-When they fidget in school, or quit paying attention due to distractions, or simply get bored, these are indicative of ADHD.
+Children who are most affected by ADHD have behavior differences and strong emotions that can spill over into their everyday lives.
+When they fidget, quit paying attention, or simply get bored easily and often, these are indicative of an attention disorder.

 The Symptoms of ADHD

 These can appear in children as young as two years old.
-With proper behavioral management however, the symptoms do subside over time.
+With proper behavioral management, however, you can work to regulate the symptoms over time.
 Here’s what to watch for as a parent of a young child who may be suffering from Attention Deficit Hyperactivity Disorder:

 - Trouble staying on task or focusing